Program Director: Deborah Gazzillo, DDS

 Following initial review of completed applications selected applicants will be invited for interview.
 Interviews are by invitation only.
 If selected for interview, the applicant will be invited via an email invitation to meet with selected GPR faculty and Residents.
-Those candidates applying to the medical track position will be interviewed by dental anesthesiologists in addition to GPR faculty and Residents.
 After all selected candidates have been interviewed, a selection committee will rank candidates for submission to the Postdoctoral Dental Matching Program.

 APPLICATION DEADLINE DATES:

-Applicants to the Standard GPR Track positions are offered admission through the Phase 2 portion of the Postdoctoral Dental Matching Program.
-Applicants who match to our program for these positions will be notified through the Match system on January 27, 2014.
+Applicants to the are offered admission through the Phase 2 portion of the Postdoctoral Dental Matching Program.
+Applicants who match to our program for these positions will be notified through the Match system on January 28, 2020.